 Richard and Joan have $400,000 invested in a Manulife segregated fund contract, which they want to leave to their son, Scott, in the event of their deaths.
-But Richard and Joan are concerned about Scott’s ability to manage this money and prefer to have their proceeds, plus future interest, paid out to him over a period of time.
+But Richard and Joan are concerned about Scott’s ability to manage this money and prefer to have the proceeds and future interest paid out to him over a period of time.
 After discussing the situation with their advisor, they select a 10-Year Term Certain Annuity Settlement Option on their Manulife segregated fund contract.
 Now, Richard and Joan have the comfort of knowing their estate will pass gradually to their son over a 10-year period after their deaths.

 The Annuity Settlement Option offers many estate benefits:

-- Ensures that younger beneficiaries, such as children or grandchildren, receive a controlled income stream, rather than a large lump sum amount
+- makes sure that younger beneficiaries, such as children or grandchildren, receive a controlled income stream rather than a large lump-sum amount

-- Provides parents with disabled children a comprehensive estate-planning tool
+- gives parents with disabled children a comprehensive estate-planning tool

 Minors and mentally infirm individuals